TheUltimateSoyCode/Twitch-Python-Bot/README.md

 3. [Twitch dev portal](https://dev.twitch.tv/docs/)
 4. [TwitchIO documentation](https://twitchio.dev/en/stable/)
 5. I **WILL NOT** HELP YOU IF SOMETHING IN THIS CODE DOESN'T WORK, **NEITHER** I WILL UPDATE THIS REPO IN **ANY** WAY
-6. Apparently, some commands got broken after recent updates, but anyways feel free to yoink individual features
+6. [UPD 7/8/24]Apparently, some commands got broken after recent updates, but anyways feel free to yoink individual features

 # Notes
 To make the AI module work, you *may* use your OpenAI account, or just run a local API server.
 For instance using **[GPT4All.](https://github.com/nomic-ai/gpt4all)** (Documentation you also can find there)